Conor Shaughnessy: Portsmouth

 a brief spell but played out the final league games of the season with Pompey.

+A hamstring injury in September 2025 saw Shaughnessy absent from the first team until 29 December 2025 when, as a 64th-minute substitute for Hayden Matthews, he headed home the 69th-minute opener in a home league game against Charlton, for an eventual 2–1 win that Portsmouth snatched in the 98th minute.

 International career

 Shaughnessy has represented Ireland at U15, U16, U17, U18 and U21 level.
 After his loan move to Hearts he expressed his hopes that he would get a senior international call up similar to fellow Irish under 21 centre back Jimmy Dunne whom he replaced at Tynecastle.

 Personal life

 Shaughnessy's elder brother Joe is also a professional footballer who plays for the A-League side Newcastle Jets.